bytemanproject/jbang-catalog/readme.md

 ## Check byteman scripts

-To check your byteman scripts you can use the `bmcheck` command:
+To check your Byteman scripts you can use the `bmcheck` command:

 ```
 jbang bmcheck@bytemanproject myfile.btm